 |Book Express*||14 days||$1.00||$5.00|

 |Entertainment DVDs||7 days||$1.00||$10.00|

 |Educational DVDs||3 weeks||$1.00||$10.00|

 |Juvenile Audio Books||3 weeks||$.25||$5.00|

-*Express items and cake pans may not be renewed or requested.
+*Express items may not be renewed or requested.

 We provide receipts to help you remember the due dates(s).
 You can check your account online at www.ccplonline.org.
 Any item returned after the due date will be considered late and the appropriate late fee charged.
 Payments are accepted by cash, personal check, credit card or money order.
 The check writer must have a current library card.
 There is a $36.00 service charge for returned checks.

 A materials recovery service assists the library in recovering overdue materials and unpaid fines.
 This will keep resources available to everyone.

 Additional fees are charged to the customer to recover overdue materials and unpaid fines.
 Your cooperation will make Charles County Public Library better for everyone.

 Lost or Damaged Materials